foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/orsimer-nightblade.md

 #### Boots

-* **Muffle:** *You move silently.*
+* **Muffle:** *You make 50% less noise while moving.*
 * **Fortify Sneak:** *You are 25% better at sneaking.*
 * **Fortify Stamina:** *Your Stamina is increased by 50.*

-When combined with invisibility, *Muffle* makes you completely undetectable, making it an essential enchantment for a stealth build.
-If you don't have access to it, being stealthier is an alternative.
-And lastly, simply having more Stamina to work with is better than most other options.
+When combined with invisibility, *Muffle* makes you practically undetectable, making it an essential enchantment for a stealth build.
+If you don't have access to it, an Illusion spell will have you covered.
+Beyond that, simply having more Sneak or Stamina to work with is better than other options.

 #### Necklace

 * **Fortify Archery:** *You deal 25% extra damage with ranged weapons.*
 * **Fortify Illusion Power:** *Your Illusion spells are 25% stronger.*
-* **Fortify Alteration Power:** *Your Alteration spells last 50% longer.*
+* **Fortify Alteration Duration:** *Your Alteration spells last 50% longer.*

 Again, if you have your *Bound Bow* you'll want to support it.
 Otherwise, the boost to Illusion will help you handle stronger enemies earlier.
 If you like to make use of Alteration's utility spells, a 50% duration boost can make them more set-and-forget.